Jan Kanty Julian Sierawski: November uprising

 Sierawski was a supporter of the November uprising as he was made Military Governor of Warsaw from 30 November to 4 December 1830.
-On the 14 December 1830, he was appointed commandant of the Zamość Fortress.
+On 14 December 1830, he was appointed commandant of the Zamość Fortress.

 In March 1831, Sierawski twice received a letter from the inept Commander-in-Chief of the uprising, Jan Skrzynecki, urging him to be more active and ‘disturb’ Russian General Cyprian Belzig von Kreutz.
 Skrzynecki thus wanted to shrug off his responsibility for the impasse at the front and hide his lack of ideas for further military steps.
 Sierawski felt these letters as undeserved criticism and, affected, allowed himself to be ambitious.
 He advanced eastwards with his corps composed of freshly formed units.
-He crossed the Vistula river successfully on the 14 April and that was the end of his successes.
-After Kreutz had concentrated his army both their armies faced off at the battle of Wronowo on the 17 April, which he lost but inflicted heavy losses on Kreutz army and retreated with his army in good condition.
-The defeat of his armies at Kazimierz Dolny on the 18 April put an end to his offensive and may have determined his defeat on the south-eastern front.
+He crossed the Vistula river successfully on 14 April and that was the end of his successes.
+After Kreutz had concentrated his army both their armies faced off at the battle of Wronowo on 17 April, which he lost but inflicted heavy losses on Kreutz army and retreated with his army in good condition.
+The defeat of his armies at Kazimierz Dolny on 18 April put an end to his offensive and may have determined his defeat on the south-eastern front.

 From 5 June to 18 September 1831, he was commander of the 5th Infantry Division during the November Uprising.

 Personal life

 After the defeat of the uprising, he went into exile and in 1832 arrived in Besançon in France.
 In 1835 he was sentenced by the Russian authorities to have his property confiscated for participation in the November Uprising.

-Sierawski also took part in Napoelons funeral on December 15, 1840 where he marched with Polish soldiers who fought with/alongside Napoleon Bonaparte.
+Sierawski also took part in Napoelons funeral on 15 December 1840 where he marched with Polish soldiers who fought with/alongside Napoleon Bonaparte.

 Sierawski lived in Neuille with his health in worsening condition, he was having severe financial problems and had to beg other polish émigrés for support.
-On the 29 June 1849 he died in Neuilly-sur-Seine due to contracting cholera, he was buried at Neuilly-sur-Seine Old Communal Cemetery but his body got transferred to Montmartre Cemetery in 1857.
+On 29 June 1849 he died in Neuilly-sur-Seine due to contracting cholera, he was buried at Neuilly-sur-Seine Old Communal Cemetery but his body got transferred to Montmartre Cemetery in 1857.

 He was a member in the fourth degree of the Slavic Unity freemasonry lodge.